bcgov/leave-liability-pdf-splitter/README.md

-# wlrs-resume-splitter
+# leave-liability-pdf-splitter
-Splits PDFs from HRs into individual files
+Splits PDFs from leave liability into individual files

 ## How to use
 Put all the PDF files received from the HR department inside the `./input` folder.